 Wakatipu Dog Agility Club

 Established in 2008 and began regular training sessions in January 2009.
 We have a small, but dedicated, membership, who meet for training sessions every week.
-Some of our members are competitive while others are purely recreational.
-We all have one thing in common - the desire to enjoy an activity with our dogs that offers the dogs exercise, stimulation, fun, and socialisation
+We all have one thing in common - the desire to enjoy an activity with our dogs that offers the dogs exercise, education, fun, and socialisation

 The Sport of Dog Agility

 Involves dog and handler working as a team, with the handler guiding the dog around a course of varied obstacles in the quickest possible time.
 Obstacles typically include jumps, a narrow dog-walk (similar to a gymnastic beam), a 7-foot high A-frame, a tipping see-saw, a slalom of upright poles and tunnels.
 Agility provides both dog and handler with the opportunity to exercise physically and mentally.